Federal Provisions for Unemployment

-Pandemic Emergency Unemployment Compensation (PEUC) provides up to 53 additional weeks of payments if you’ve used all of your available UI benefits.
+Pandemic Emergency Unemployment Compensation (PEUC) provided up to 53 additional weeks of payments if you’ve used all of your available unemployment benefits.

-- After collecting the first 13 weeks, an additional 11 weeks are available beginning on or after December 27, 2020 to September 4, 2021.
-Your claim type will display as Extension Tier 2 in UI Online.
+- After collecting the first 13 weeks, an additional 11 weeks were available beginning on or after December 27, 2020 to September 4, 2021.
+Your claim type displays as Extension Tier 2 in UI Online.

-- After collecting the first 24 weeks, an additional 29 weeks are available beginning on or after March 14, 2021 to September 4, 2021.
-Your claim type will display as Extension Tier 2 (Augmentation) in UI Online.
+- After collecting the first 24 weeks, an additional 29 weeks were available beginning on or after March 14, 2021 to September 4, 2021.
+Your claim type displays as Extension Tier 2 (Augmentation) in UI Online.

-To qualify for a PEUC extension, your regular UI claim must have started on July 8, 2018, or after.
-Depending on when you filed your unemployment claim and if it has expired, you may need to reapply for unemployment.
+To have qualified for a PEUC extension, your regular UI claim must have started on July 8, 2018, or after.

-- If you run out of benefits within the benefit year, we will automatically file your PEUC extension on your regular unemployment claim.
+- If you ran out of benefits within your benefit year, we automatically filed your PEUC extension on your regular unemployment claim.

-- If you are currently receiving a FED-ED extension, you will continue to collect it until it is exhausted.
-We will file the additional weeks of the PEUC extension after you use all FED-ED benefits.
+- If you were collecting on a FED-ED extension, you continued to collect it until it was exhausted.
+We filed the additional weeks of the PEUC extension after you used all FED-ED benefits.

-- If you are currently collecting PEUC benefits and filed a new regular UI claim, we might continue paying benefits on your PEUC extension, instead of your regular UI claim if the weekly benefit amount on your PEUC extension is at least $25 more than the amount on your new regular UI claim.
-This is allowed under the new Deferred New Claim Payment (DNCP) program.
-The regular UI claim you recently qualified for will be on hold until you collect all available PEUC benefits, or until the PEUC extension ends on September 4, 2021, whichever comes first.
+- If you were collecting PEUC benefits and reapplied for a new regular unemployment claim, we might have continued to pay benefits on your PEUC extension, instead of your regular unemployment claim if the weekly benefit amount on your PEUC extension was at least $25 more than the amount on your new regular claim.
+This was allowed under the new Deferred New Claim Payment (DNCP) program.
+The regular unemployment claim you qualified for was on hold until you collected all available PEUC benefits, or until the PEUC extension ended on September 4, 2021, whichever came first.

-- Once you have collected all available benefits on your PEUC extension, and if you are still unemployed and eligible, we will automatically start paying benefits on your new regular UI claim.
-There is no need to contact us.
+- Once you collected all available benefits on your PEUC extension, and if you were still unemployed and eligible, we automatically started paying benefits on your new regular claim.

-- If you don't qualify for a new claim after the benefit year expires, two things will happen.
+- If you didn’t qualify for a new claim after the benefit year ended, two things happened.

-- First, you will receive a $0 award notice in the mail saying there are not enough wages for a new claim.
+- First, you received a $0 award notice in the mail saying there were not enough wages for a new claim.

-- A few days later, you will receive another notice showing that we automatically filed a PEUC extension on your expired unemployment claim.
-You will also receive a text message about the filed extension.
-If you are already collecting PEUC benefits and filed a UI claim but aren't eligible, we will continue paying you under the PEUC extension.
+- A few days later, you received another notice showing that we automatically filed a PEUC extension on your expired unemployment claim.
+You also received a text message about the filed extension.
+If you were collecting PEUC benefits and reapplied but weren’t eligible, we continued paying you under the PEUC extension.

-If you use all your PEUC benefits, you may qualify for a FED-ED extension.
+If you used all your PEUC benefits, you may have qualified for a FED-ED extension.

 Pandemic Additional Compensation

-For weeks of unemployment between December 27, 2020, and September 4, 2021, we are paying $300 in federal unemployment compensation on top of your current weekly benefit amount.
+For weeks of unemployment between December 27, 2020, and September 4, 2021, we were paying $300 in federal unemployment compensation on top of your current weekly benefit amount.

-You do not need to do anything.
-We will automatically add the federal unemployment compensation to each week of benefits that you are eligible to receive.
+You did not need to do anything.
+We automatically added the federal unemployment compensation to each week of benefits that you were eligible to receive.

-Any unemployment benefits through the end of the program will still be eligible for the extra $300, even if you are paid later.
+Any unemployment benefits through the end of the program are still eligible for the extra $300, even if you are paid later.

-For weeks of unemployment between March 29 and July 25, 2020, we are paying $600 in federal unemployment compensation on top of your current weekly benefit amount.
+For weeks of unemployment between March 29 and July 25, 2020, we were paying $600 in federal unemployment compensation on top of your current weekly benefit amount.

 Note: Pandemic Additional Compensation, also known as Federal Pandemic Unemployment Compensation (FPUC), is a taxable income and is reported to the IRS.